Kibutsujix/project-pagent/README.md

 # About

-A simple program to represent a library database using structures in C.
+A simple simulation of a library database using structures in C.

 # Usage